Blady-Com/gnoga/docs/user_guide.md

             Err_To_Out => True);
       begin
          View.Put_HTML ("<pre>" & Result & "</pre>");
-         --  Put_HTML is a convenient way to dump pure html in to a view
+         --  Put_HTML is a convenient way to dump pure html into a view

          View.New_Line;
       end;